ccdmb/slurm_scripts/docs/pt.md

 Nothing quite did everything that I needed as is, so it's a hybrid.

+## Installation

+This script is a standalone python script.
+As long as you have python 3 (>3.7) installed on your PATH it should be able to be copied wherever you like.

+## Quickstart

 There are several options, but it's easiest to demonstrate before going into technical details.

 First I'll generate some example files to demonstrate with...